ldynia/archcolider/4.ADRs/013 Every meal delivery has pick up pin code.md

 Network connection might be lost, when meal delivered to a fridge and a user come to grab it.
 Then the fridge can't check data of the user online by card swapping, or in-app distance opening.
 But the fridge have a pin pad keyboard and still have quite sofisticated software and internal memory to process orders.

+Update 2020-11-24:

+We except that every meal has it's own unique id provided by the kitchen, because some meals might be customized from the general catalog.
+Let's say lactose free lasania should be addressed to a specific user.

+Then, at the purchase or production process we can update user's device with the meal unique id and generate access code based on meal ID.

 ## Decision

-Dispatched from a Ghost Kitchen meals, will have a special 8 digit code.
+Dispatched from a Ghost Kitchen meals, will have a special 6-8 digit code.

 ## Consequences